-The Board of Directors of SE-EDUCATION Public Company Limited resolved in the appointment of the Company's Audit Committee which consists of three individuals - Mr. Saroch Lamlertprasertkul as the Committee Chairman; Mr. Pravit Tantiwasinchai, and Mr. Kachen Benjakul as the Committee members and Mr. Wichian Rungpoonsap as the secretary to the Audit Committee.
-Each member in the Committee possesses the qualifications required by the Office of Securities and Exchange Commission and the Stock Exchange of Thailand.
+The Board of Directors of SE - EDUCATION Public Company Limited resolved in the appointment of the Company's Audit Committee which consists of 3 independent Directors, where 3 of the Directors possess the direct knowledge and understanding or experience in accounting or finance, each member in the Committee possesses the qualifications required by the Office of Securities and Exchange Commission and the Stock Exchange of Thailand.

-In 2016, the Audit committee held 6 meetings.
+In 2017, the Audit committee held 5 meetings.
 Moreover, The Audit committee also held 1 internal meeting among committee members, independent members, and higher executives involving in accounting, finance, internal audit, in absence of management directors, but, they were well-informed and acknowledged the issues discussed in the meeting.